malleable web pages

 2. Paste your HTML

-Any changes you make to your malleable web page (using your app's UI or the built-in code editor or even your browser's DevTools) will persist.
+Any changes you make to a malleable web page (using your app's UI or the built-in code editor or even your browser's DevTools) will persist and previous versions will be backed up.

 Viewers and guests to your site will not be able to edit it.